AbdullahZuhair21/OSCP-Notes/README.md

 move the file to the common path and upload the file then start the service again
 -     sc start ServiceName

+Extract the hash from windows. you need to have sam, security, and system files
+-     secretsdump.py -sam SAM -security SECURITY -system SYSTEM local

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Platforms